CODE OF PRACTICE

 Code of Practice

-This code applies to members of the COAPE Association of Pet Behaviourists and Trainers (CAPBT).
+This code applies to members of the COAPE Association of Applied Pet Behaviourists and Trainers (CAPBT).
 Its purpose is to establish certain standards for conduct and to develop and maintain best practice among our members.
 The aims of the CAPBT are as follows:

 - To maintain and ensure the highest professional standards of practice of companion animal behaviour therapy, training and any other pet-related service with which the member is involved.